uxeskimo/Retro-Delights/src/news/three-new-snes-gams-switch-online.md

 ![Alt text](/img/snes-online-switch.png "a title")

-From today, if you have a Nintendo Switch and Nintento Switch Online you will be able to play three classic SNES games!
+From today, if you have a Nintendo Switch and Nintendo Switch Online you will be able to play three classic SNES games!

 The games are: